10 Fun Android Word Games

 Wordament

-Originally a Microsoft product, of all things, Wordament is simple, clean fun that harks back to the old Windows Entertainment Pack.
-Shoutout to the OGs who know SkiFree.
-It lays out a layer of letters and has the player swipe words in a line, which is nothing new in regards to gameplay.
+Originally a Microsoft product, of all things, Wordament is simple, clean fun that harkens back to the old Windows Entertainment Pack.
+It lays out a layer of letters and tasks the player to swipe words in a line, the standard for Boggle-like games.
 However, its over-map "Adventure Mode" and discrete challenges for each puzzle give it just enough depth to be worthy of your attention.

 Wordscapes